Clay/Straw

 Clay

 Clay could be the most common building material used in all of history; it is not only very usable but it is plentiful.
 Clay is the glue that binds the monolithic wall together.
 It coats the straw providing a layer of protection from mold and fungi that can preserve a wall for hundreds of years.
 It can also absorb and release large amounts of moisture creating a degree of stability for interior humidity.
 Oftentimes a mirror will not fog up only feet from a hot shower because of clay’s awesome absorbing capability!
+For a modern twist on building materials, consider incorporating swimming pool ceiling design made from stretch materials, which can enhance both functionality and aesthetics in your space.
+You can find more information at https://stretchceiling.org.uk/swimming-pool-ceilings/.

 Clay also provides the wall with mass so that it can absorb the sun’s heat during daytime hours and release it as a cooling indoor environment requires it.
 The insulating quality of straw is high, but together with the thermal storage capabilities of clay, the climate regulating characteristics of the two combined makes for a beneficially dynamic system.
+For modern alternatives, Spray Foam Insulation offers an effective solution with excellent thermal resistance and air-sealing properties.
+When considering renovations, consulting with experienced industrial painters near me can ensure proper preservation and enhancement of these natural building materials.

 sending straw to mixer